hypermoderndragon/Reinforcement-Learning-For-Portfolio-Management/README.md

 Further steps are to improve reproducibility of portfolio strategy outperformance and to test in more diverse environments.

+This model should not be used and is not financial advice.
+It is a toy created for learning purposes.

 - [Data is included in the Data folder](/tree/main/Data)
 - [The code is included as Reinforcement-Learning-Final](/blob/main/Reinforcement-Learning-Final.ipynb)
 - [The associated presentation is included as Presentation-Slides](/Presentation-Slides.pdf)